 I find it very very easy to slip into a lazy routine during the summer.
 It seems like we always start out the summer with good intentions with schedules, and reading times and chores, but by August we’re just laying around the house all day.

-Being a big fan of the movie UP I decided to borrow a little bit of inspiration from Disney this year for our annual summer journals.
-I made an “Adventure is Out There” printable for the front of the journal (You can download it for free on my blog, just click here).
+Being a big fan of the movie UP, I decided to borrow a little bit of inspiration from Disney this year for our annual summer journals.
+I made an “Adventure is Out There” printable for the journal’s front (You can download it for free on my blog, click here).

-Keeping with that same theme I also covered the front of the journal with an old map!
-If you’re headed somewhere fun for summer vacation you could use the map from the place you are going to visit.
+Keeping with that same theme, I also covered the front of the journal with an old map!
+If you’re headed somewhere fun for a summer vacation, you could use the map from the place you will visit.

 Want to make one?
 Here’s what you’ll need: